tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 ## Problems

-This prototype deliberately keeps the order save and email notification within a single HTTP request flow.
+This prototype deliberately keeps `save order` and `send email notification` within a single HTTP request flow.
 That makes the rate-limiting behaviour easy to observe, but it also exposes two important limitations that would need to be addressed in a production system.

 First, a potentially slow downstream call should not be allowed to hold a database transaction open.
 If `rest-service` waits for `email-service` while the transaction is active, database connections can remain occupied for far longer than necessary.

 Second, the rate-limiting state in this prototype exists only within a single application instance.
-That works for a simple example, but in a distributed deployment with multiple replicas, each instance would otherwise maintain its own independent view of the request quota.
+In a distributed deployment with multiple replicas, each instance will maintain its own independent view of the request quota.

 The following sections look at both problems in more detail.

 ### Problem #1: Transaction Boundary Problem

-If `rest-service` waits for the `email-service` rate limit to become available while the order transaction is still open, those waiting requests continue to hold database connections from the Hikari pool.
-Under enough concurrent load, the pool can be exhausted and new requests may fail before they can even start their own transaction:
+If `rest-service` waits for the `email-service` rate limit to become available while the order transaction is still open, those waiting requests continue to hold database connections from the Hikari Connection Pool.
+Under enough concurrent load, the pool can become exhausted and new requests may fail before they can even start their own transaction:

 ```text
 HikariPool-1 - Connection is not available, request timed out after 30000ms